If You Don’t Brand Yourself Properly Now, You Will Regret It Later. Here is Your Influence Check List.

-Branding helps you gain influence in a crowded digital world and saturated marketplace.
+Branding helps you gain influence in a crowded digital world and a saturated marketplace.
 If you are not willing to recognize yourself as a brand, you can blend in and go unnoticed which if you have no aspirations in life to achieve that’s fine, otherwise it isn’t.
-Brands are trust.
+Brands are trusted.
 Brands are reputation.
-Brands are value.
+Brands are valued.
 Brands are relationships with others.
-Good marketing is the difference between success and failure of a product, or a person.
+Good marketing is the difference between the success and failure of a product or a person.
 Here are 10 tips to help you cultivate a brand people will want to pay attention to.

 1. Become Aware of Managing Your Image Because It is Important

 Online and off people are gauging your capabilities in business whether you are an entrepreneur or an employee.
 Dressing appropriately while representing your personal style allows you to have authenticity and stand out.
 Having clean grooming and a neat appearance shows you know how to take care of yourself and likely other responsibilities as well.
 If you are younger, dressing more professional will gain the respect of your seniors.
 I have had young clients not get the respect they deserved for their skills and experience because they were dressed like they were going to the beach in a meeting.

 2. Build and Brand Your Social Media Profiles

 Everything is social now.
 Job opportunities, your next client, some random opportunity that can open a door for you is waiting to connect online.
 Sharing your expertise, philosophies, experiences and curating good content will help you grow a following of people interested in you and what you have to say.
 If you have any aspiration to be successful in growing a company or your personal influence, you have to grow an audience to get customers and credibility today.
 Spend time on at least two platforms regularly that are outside your personal Facebook network and see what types of people you are drawn to and vice versa.
 Big brands use technology to listen to what influencers are saying about them.
 Are they concerned about what you have to say?
 Your followers are your measure of influence.